Teaching Professor & Culture, Creativity, and Communication Program Director, Humanities, Arts & Social Sciences

-“Introduction” (forthcoming in Make Waves: Water in Contemporary Literature and Film.)
+“Introduction” and “Concluding Remarks” (in Make Waves: Water in Contemporary Literature and Film.)

 “Writing” with Latici Justin, and Jim Studholme.
 Nature and Human Values: A Student Guide, 3rd Edition.
 Edited by Sarah Jayne Hitt and Cortney Holles.
 Plymouth: Hayden-McNeil Publishing, 2016, pages 141-165.

 “Introduction.”
 Energy in Literature: Essays on Energy and Its Social and

 Environmental Implications in Twentieth and Twenty-First Century Literary Texts.
 Edited by Paula Farca.
 Oxford: TrueHeart Press, 2015.

 “Humor in Contemporary Aboriginal Adult Fiction.”
 A Companion to Australian Aboriginal Literature.
 Edited by Belinda Wheeler.
 Rochester: Camden House, 2013, pages 125-138.

 “Creatie si Vindecare in Spatiul Multietnic din Furtuni Solare de Linda Hogan.”
 Spatiul in Romanul Anglo-Saxon Contemporan: Heterocosmosuri/ Heterotopii (in Romanian).
 Edited by Pia Brinzeu.
 Bucuresti: Art, 2011, pages 207-28.

 “Lacan Frames Scorsese’s Paintings in The Age of Innocence.”
 American, British and Canadian Studies Journal, Vol. 23, December 2014, pages 40-59.